Paschou-Lab/ReAct/Simulator/README.md

 ./SimEigenstrat Homo 12345 5 0.05 100000 1.2 1000 1000 1 DemoSim_Homo
 ```
 This should not take more than 10 minutes to run on most of the PCs.
 As a result, it should give us two files
 `DemoSim_Homo.tfam` and `DemoSim_Homo.tped`.
 They are standard plink plain text files.
 They should contain genotypes of 100,000 SNPs (out of which 1000 are causal with predefined risk r = 1.2), for 5 stratified populations with fixation index Fst = 0.05, each with 1000 case and 1000 controls -- so 1000 x 2 x 5 = 10,000 samples,a and 100,000 SNPs in total.
-You can verified this by doing
+We can verified this by doing
 ```
 $ wc -l DemoSim_Homo.tfam
 $ wc -l DemoSim_Homo.tped